SirWaithaka/simple-mpesa/ReadMe.md

 ```

 ##### Agent Registration
-An agent can be registered to the api with the following `POST` parameters
+At minimum, you need to create 2 agents, one of which will become a `super agent`.
+An agent can be registered to the api
+with the following `POST` parameters

 `firstName`, `lastName`, `email`,  `phoneNumber`, `password`